dial on demand broken again

 You do not need dial-on-demand to get the behavior you want.
 It's already built in.

 #12 Updated by Bipin Chandra over 10 years ago

 it might be but there have been a few rare cases in which i got disconnected from the isp which usually doesn't happen and with the dial on demand unticked, the pppoe connection wasn't reconnected until clients started complaining of internet being down so i had to manually click the connect button on the interfaces page to make it connect so i then ticked dial on demand but now i am unable to make any use of the disconnect button.

 if u think the current behavior is as intended and have been tested then u might as well close this bug and forget about it and move on with other important issues.

-#18 Updated by Pho Bia almost 10 years ago
+#18 Updated by Pho Bia over 10 years ago

 I have tested this, and something still isn't working correctly.